Cultural safety: Introduction into Nursing schools

-Standards for the registration of nurses in all scopes of practice require the content of theory and practice related experience in nursing programmes to include cultural safety, the Treaty of Waitangi and Maori health.
+Standards for the registration of nurses in all scopes of practice require the content of theory and practice related experience in nursing programmes to include cultural safety, the Treaty of Waitangi and Māori health.
 Irihapeti Ramsden said the woeful state of Maori health was a driving force for cultural safety's introduction into New Zealand's nursing schools.
-Maori had higher rates of asthma, heart disease, diabetes, obesity, cot death, ear infection leading to deafness and traffic accident injury involving alcohol and leading to death.
-Also, they had lower rates of immunisation, earned less and lived five to seven years less than non-Maori.
+Māori had higher rates of asthma, heart disease, diabetes, obesity, cot death, ear infection leading to deafness and traffic accident injury involving alcohol and leading to death.
+Also, they had lower rates of immunisation, earned less and lived five to seven years less than non-Māori.

 Development

 The concept developed in New Zealand by nurses working with Māori that moves beyond the traditional concept of cultural sensitivity (being tolerant or accepting of difference) to analysing power imbalances, institutional discrimination, colonisation and relationships with colonisers.
 It develops the idea that to provide quality care for people from different ethnicities than the mainstream, health care providers must embrace the skill of self-reflection as a means to advancing a therapeutic encounter and provide care congruent with the knowledge that cultural values and norms of the patient are different from his/her own.